-SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents.

-Only authorized Test Mode users also have access to other address regions which are not accessible in user mode.

-The Strength of Function claimed for the Protected Test Memory Access security function is high.
+- SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents. - Only authorized Test engineers running tests on the TOE have access to TME conditions - Authorized Test Mode users also have access to other address regions which are not accessible in user mode. - The Strength of Function claimed for the Protected Test Memory Access security function is high.